fpirri/covid19/history/last/README.md

 If we want to compare statistical events with each other we must use a characterizing moment that is quite similar for everyone.
 In a totally arbitrary way I choose the moment in which the country exceeds 5 deaths per million inhabitants.
 For the moment, I will postpone a discussion on this criterion further on.
-We therefore define 'start' the day on which each country exceeds 5 dead and align the data of each country from the start forward.
-We thus obtain the following chart, in which the data of each country start for each from its 'start'.
+We therefore define 'start' the day on which each country exceeds 5 dead per million and align the data of each country from the start forward.
+We thus obtain the following chart, in which the data of each country starts for each one from its 'start'.
 The X axis will then be called 'Days from start'.
 The result is shown below.